Crossoufire/MyLists/README.md

 ### MyLists

-MyLists is a website with a nice and clear interface which allows you to list all your TV shows, Anime, Movies, Games and Books (Soon).
+MyLists is a website with a nice and clear interface which allows you to list all your TV shows, Anime, Movies, Games and Books.
-It integrates statistics like watched time, notes, favorites and more.
+It integrates statistics like watched time, comments, favorites and more.
 You can follow people, see their lists
 and compare it to yours.
 You can see a live version here: [https://mylists.info](https://mylists.info).

 ![MyLists](https://raw.githubusercontent.com/Crossoufire/MyLists/master/MyLists/static/img/home2.jpg)